post-self/post-self.ink/content/about/characters.md

 ### Marsh (they/them)

 Having gotten sick of the process of transition and uploading in the early 2220s, Marsh Hanson quickly settled in on the system, forking three times over and largely living vicariously through their forks while they focused primarily on singing and enjoying the laid-back life with their partners.
-In a relationship with Vos and Pierre LaFontaine.
+In a relationship with Vos and Pierre LaFontaine. <span class="spoiler">They were killed in the Century Attack in 2400.</span><i class="spoiler-warn"></i>

 ### Reed (he/him)